raphaelquast/beatstep/README.md

 The stop-button serves as `shift-button` to activate the control-features.
 `shift` + `button 8` and `shift` + `button 16` is used to activate different control-layers.
 (the control-layers remain activated until the button is pressed again!)
+The `transpose-slider` transposes the note-assignments of the buttons.

 ## Encoder: